Batch analytics

 sql

-Gradual adoption: Most semantic layers require you to model your entire schema upfront.
+Adoption is gradual.
 FeatureMesh works alongside your existing SQL.
-Start with one metric, add more over time.
-No big bang migration.
+Start with one feature, add more over time.